zen-mod/ZEN/docs/frameworks/dynamic_dialog.md

 A radius slider sub-type exists for this control type - `SLIDER:RADIUS`.
 When this sub-type is used, a circle is drawn on the terrain to indicate the radius of the output value.
 The circle is drawn around the center of the object or position in the given color.
-The circle will be drawn around the center given as argument, with the color given.

 **Control Specific Argument(s):**